ali5ter/carrybag/README.md

 these questions the first time you run the installer.
 Any edits to the source tree can be installed using the `bootstrap` command.

-CarryBag come with a platform specific (OSX and Linux for now) housekeeping script called `housekeeping` which attempts to keep your system and package files up to date.
+CarryBag comes with a platform specific housekeeping script called using the `housekeeping` command.
+This attempts to keep the 3rd party pacakges, OS system and package files up to date.

 ## Managing functionality
 Use the `bash-it` command just as you would for